galaxyproject/galaxy-hub/src/events/gmod-summer-school2014/index.md

 ### Galaxy

-1. A [custom Google search](http://galaxyproject.org/search/usegalaxy/) is available here to search all things Galaxy
+1. A [custom Google search](https://galaxyproject.org/search/) is available to search all things Galaxy
-  including: this wiki, mailing lists, our biostar site, Galaxy's code documentation, and even the data on our Main public server.
+  including: this hub, mailing lists, our biostar site, Galaxy's code documentation, and even the data on our Main public server.
 2. [The Galaxy Biostar](https://biostar.galaxyproject.org/) site is a Q&A site designed on Istvan Albert's original [Biostars](http://www.biostars.org) site.